WhyIsEvery4thYearAlwaysBad/mahstuff/Nav Mesh Dev guide/TF2 Nav Mesh Guide.md

 ## Ammunition and Health packs.

-Ammo and Health packs should be contained in their own nav area, so that the bot is able to directly navigate to them, and also so that the bot will be less likely to walk over them by accident.
+Ammo and Health packs should be contained in their own nav area, so that the bot is able to directly navigate to them, and they will be less likely to walk over them by accident.

+Also add `func_nav_cost` entities to Ammo/Health pack areas, so that bots will actually *try* to avoid wasting them.

 # Techniques